 The fingernails become brittle.
 They split or break easily, and their color turns to a pale white.

 If your nails show either one of these characteristics, and especially if you have both, I recommend you get started on a natural osteoporosis treatment protocol right away.

-Besides increasing your bone density and tensile strength, the Save Our Bones Program will help you retain the maximum amount of calcium in your bones.
-And your nails will become healthy, strong and beautiful fast – amazingly, you’ll notice your nails getting stronger within 48 hours of starting the Save Our Bones Program.
+Besides increasing your bone density and tensile strength, the Osteoporosis Reversal Program will help you retain the maximum amount of calcium in your bones.
+And your nails will become healthy, strong and beautiful fast – amazingly, you’ll notice your nails getting stronger within 48 hours of starting the Osteoporosis Reversal Program.

 What Else Are Your Nails Saying?

 Your nails have a lot more to say about your health.

 - Fragile nails with horizontal and vertical ridges can indicate a Vitamin B deficiency.

 - Rounded or curved nail ends, or excessively dry nails, can indicate a deficiency of Vitamin B12.

 - Fungus under or around the nails can indicate a lack of the “friendly” bacteria in the gut our systems need.